githubtraining/reviewing-a-pull-request/responses/02_review-101.md

 - Providing suggestions for alternate or better implementation details

 Some repositories use the [CODEOWNERS](https://help.github.com/articles/about-codeowners/) feature as a part of the review process.
 When required, the code owner has the final authority to approve the pull request.
 Approving a pull request with `CODEOWNERS` may not be a formal approval, but it does show  _confidence_.

+## Step 2: Communicate in pull requests

+When an approval or request for changes is not yet needed, consider using **comments**.
+Comments enable you to inquire about the proposed change early in the review process.
+You don't need to wait until something is complete to make suggestions.

 ### :keyboard: Activity: Add yourself as a reviewer & comment on my pull request